alekseyborisyukvalidas/score/docs/score_tools/itf.rst

 ------------
 Scope and purpose
 ~~~~~~~~~~~~~~~~~
-ITF is a framework that provides supporting functionality for running tests based on pytest.
+ITF is a pytest-based integration testing framework that simplifies writing and
-It is designed to simplify the development of integration tests by offering utilities
+running integration tests.
+It provides utilities for common integration tasks
-such as SSH connection setup, dataframe interpretation, and reading diagnostic messages.
+— for example, SSH connection setup, interpreting dataframes, parsing

-ITF supports running tests on both emulators (QEMU) and physical hardware.
+diagnostic messages, etc. ITF can execute tests on emulators (QEMU) as well as on
+physical hardware.

 Inputs and outputs
 ~~~~~~~~~~~~~~~~~~